As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Opals are more expensive than diamonds and gold!
 Australian black opal price can sometimes reach even $10,000 per carat (0,2 grams only!).
 It’s complicated to evaluate opal because every stone is unique.

 What are the factors of opal value?
 Which color or type of flashes are preferable?
 Maybe the country of origin plays the first role?
-We are delighted to tell you about opal.
+We are delighted to tell you about Opal.
 Each property of the stone is a miracle.
 Let’s check them all!

-If you are interested in checking out the best books about rock and minerals identification you can find them by clicking here (Amazon link).
+If you want to check out the best books about rock and mineral identification, you can find them here (Amazon link).

 Does Opal Have Any Value?

 The Roman word opalus was synonymous with the precious stone.
-There is something valuable in an opal for sure.
+There is something valuable in an opal, for sure.

-At first, we need to start with the opal categories.
+First, we need to start with the opal categories.
 The approach differs from the classical approach to mineral gemstones.
 Precise chemistry and structure don’t work here.

 Here are the main opal categories commonly used in the trade:

-• Crystal opal.
+- Crystal opal.
 Where the background ranges from transparent to semitransparent.

-• Boulder opal.
+- Boulder opal.
 A very different type of opal, as it includes host-rock fragments, or matrix, as part of the finished gem.

 How Can You Tell if an Opal is Valuable?

 Opal is so mesmerizing that it’s hard to evaluate it from the first and even from the second glance.
-Further, we will try to abstract from the enchanting opal’s brilliance and deduce opal’s value factors.
+Further, we will try to abstract from the enchanting opal’s brilliance and deduce the opal’s value factors.

 There are 8 factors of opal value.
 Color, pattern, and clarity are the main ones.
-Valuable opal is that with black background color; play-of-color contains hues that range across the entire spectrum; fashes are big enough and evenly distributed in the whole gemstone; without any inclusions or fractures.
+Valuable opal is that with black background color; play-of-color contains hues that range across the entire spectrum; fashes are big enough and evenly distributed in the whole gemstone, without any inclusions or fractures.

-1. Color
+- Color

 The color factor is probably the main one.
 It is subdivided into the background color and play-of-color.
 Dark background colors like black or dark blue are the most desirable as they create a contrast to the play-of-color phenomenon.

-1. Pattern
+- Pattern

-• Pinfire or pinpoint: small, closely set patches of color;
+- Pinfire or pinpoint: small, closely set patches of color;

-• Harlequin or mosaic: broad, angular, closely set patches of color;
+- Harlequin or mosaic: broad, angular, closely set patches of color;

-• Flame: sweeping reddish bands or streaks that shoot across the stone;
+- Flame: sweeping reddish bands or streaks that shoot across the stone;

-• Peacock: mainly blue and green.
+- Peacock: mainly blue and green.

 Large, closely arranged patches of color are preferable over tiny, scattered dots.
 As with any play-of-color, no matter what the pattern, colors must be bright for the stone to be valuable.

-1. Clarity, transparency, and a number of inclusions
+- Clarity, transparency, and several inclusions

-1. Brightness
+- Brightness

-1. Shape
+- Shape

 Australia has a worldwide reputation as the world’s most expensive opals.
-Many countries like Ethiopia, Mexico, and Brazil produce good opals.
+Many countries like Ethiopia, Mexico, and Brazil produce suitable opals.
 Each country’s opals may be unique, and this factor helps determine the opal price.

-1. Opal field source
+- Opal field source

-1. Natural or treated
+- Natural or treated

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):